yiannist/tmk_keyboard/keyboard/atreus/README.md

 boards that had the labeled side facing up, but this is now the default.

+### Mouse keys

+The included `keymap_mouse.c` layout shows how to add a layer with keys that control the mouse.
+Add a `MOUSEKEY_ENABLE=yes` argument to your `make` command when you compile when you select this layout, and you can use `fn+esc, z` to enter mouse mode.
+A tap of `fn` will take you back to layer 2.

 ## Teensy 2

 This codebase defaults to targeting the most recent PCB-based design